SurrealAI/surreal/docs/yaml_config.md

   - name: contrib-image
     ...
 ```
-Here `agent: build_image` field equals, `contrib-image`, which tells `kurreal` to look at the dictionary in `docker_build_settings` with `name: contrib-image`.
+Here `agent: build_image` field equals, `contrib-image`, which tells `surreal-kube` to look at the dictionary in `docker_build_settings` with `name: contrib-image`.
 The remaining fields in the `contrib-image` build settings are passed to `symphony.DockerBuilder`, see[documentation here](https://github.com/SurrealAI/symphony/blob/master/docs/docker_builder.md).
 Long story short, it builds a docker image using `~/surreal/docker/Dockerfile-contribute` in a directory containing a copy of `~/my_surreal`.
 ```yaml
 docker_build_settings:
   - name: contrib-image